danielvangelder/texture-vs-shape/README.md

 ## Conclusion
 <!-- Daniel -->
 <!-- Future work -->
 With this reproduction we have replicated a portion of the results in the paper by Geirhos et al. Our work indicates that ImageNet trained CNNs are indeed biased towards image texture and thus confirm the authors' findings.
+In addition, we have created a downsampled Stylized-ImageNet dataset to assist future research.
 As future work we propose using the downsampled dataset that was created with this project and to train a ResNet-50 model using that dataset to further confirm the results put forward by the authors.

 ## References
 - \[1\]: Geirhos, R., Rubisch, P., Michaelis, C., Bethge, M., Wichmann, F. A., & Brendel, W. (2018).
 ImageNet-trained CNNs are biased towards texture; increasing shape bias improves accuracy and robustness. _arXiv preprint arXiv:1811.12231_

 - \[2\]: Huang, X., & Belongie, S. (2017).
 Arbitrary style transfer in real-time with adaptive instance normalization.
 In _Proceedings of the IEEE International Conference on Computer Vision_ (pp. 1501-1510).
 Chicago

+## Group Responsibilities

+Below the task division between the group members is shown:

+### Just van Stam
+- Write figure generation code to convert raw data to replicated figures
+- Setup dataset stylization code: loading style transfer models and datasets and execute code
+- Write batch style transfer script for Colab
+- Setup cloud TPU for training ResNet
+- Create teaser image
+- Write and proof-read report

+### Daniël van Gelder
+- Setup model evaluation pipeline: downloading and loading model weights, running the model on the stylized test set and generating results file
+- Write script to validate batch completeness once style transfered
+- Main contact TA
+- Setup cloud TPU for training ResNet
+- Create poster
+- Write and proof-read report

 # Using this Repository